neist/pleasant/readme.md

 ```

 ### Error handling
-**pleasant** comes with a built-in error handler, which takes care of any errors that might have encountered.
+**pleasant** comes with a built-in error handler, which takes care of any errors that might encounter.
 This default error-handling middleware function is added at the end of the middleware function stack.

-You can define custom error-handling middleware last, after other server.use() and routes calls; for example:
+You can define custom error-handling middleware last, after other `server.use()` and routes calls; for example:
 ```js
 server.use((err, req, res, next) => {
   // Handle error